Search references for MATHEMATICAL ANALYSIS. Phrases containing MATHEMATICAL ANALYSIS

 Branch of mathematics

-Calculus is the mathematical study of continuous change, and the principal precursor of modern mathematical analysis.
-Originally called infinitesimal calculus
+Calculus is the branch of mathematics that studies continuous change, and is the principal precursor of modern mathematical analysis.
+Originally called infinitesimal

 Calculus